 Key Point from Testing Abraham's Faith

-- > God knows our love of him by our actions, what we give to Him or what we withhold from Him. - > Abraham did not withhold Isaac. - > God gave Jesus to be our atoning sacrifice. - Abraham knew God was able to bring Isaac back to life.
+- Solution For the second second - ➢ Abraham did not withhold Isaac. - ➢ God gave Jesus to be our atoning sacrifice. - > Abraham knew God was able to bring Isaac back to life.

 Abraham's Final Days